With estate agents acting primarily for sellers and land owners, buyers get poor advice or representation all too often.

 Even though they are the ones raising (and usually borrowing) the money for each transaction, they are often the last ones to be told how things are progressing, especially where chains of other sales are involved.
 A lot of patching up of interlinked chains is frequently going on behind the scenes which is not necessarily to the advantage of buyers further down the chain.

-All this is because estate agents are primarily motivated to try and obtain the best price they can for whatever asset it is they are selling since they are contracted to act on behalf of the seller.
+All this happens because estate agents are primarily motivated to try and obtain the best price they can for whatever asset it is they are selling since they are contracted to act on behalf of the seller.
 The buyer is often the last person to be told when things are going against them and by then the only remedy remaining is for them is usually to find more cash to feed into the situation!

 House prices are now returning to all time highs, but they are also increasing beyond average couples’ annual earning capacities for borrowing requirements.
 This is a big problem.
 It’s vital that a more holistic approach is offered to everyone embarking on a house move, especially if it’s a first-time purchase.